fwaters2/100-days-of-code/r1-log.md

 ### R1D14
 Took a break from the backend project and refactored some old front end code.
 Ever have one of those extension chords that almost reaches an outlet and then you straigten out a tangle and it reaches?
 I feel like that :)

+### R1D15
+Didn't have a ton of time today, but spent an hour or so writing API queries